 I can’t find the tweet, but Pieter Levels tweeted that you should always check the credentials of people who are offering advice.
 What he means is that you should check whether someone actually knows what they’re talking about.
 If someone is writing about how to start a company, have they actually started a company?
 If someone is speaking about growing a viral brand, have they actually grown a viral brand?
 I think this is good advice.

-- Startups – I have worked at two venture-backed startups, for over four years together.
+- Startups - I have worked at three venture-backed startups, for over seven years together.
 I have a good understanding of what it’s like to work at a startup and what the journey of a startup looks like.
 I also have some more specific learnings from the commercial teams on startups, which is where I focused.
 Anyone looking to join a startup could benefit from these learnings.

-- Career – I have spent almost five years working on my career.
+- Career - I have spent almost seven years working on my career.
 In that time I have learned a few things about the process of choosing and developing a career itself.
 A young person starting out on their career could benefit from these learnings.

 - Self-growth/Learning - I have spent a lot of time, personally and professionally, learning new things.
 I enjoy the process of learning and I work to learn things better.
 Anyone looking to learn something new could benefit from these learnings.